ThoAppelsin/Soft-Objection-Evaluator/README.md

 - **Learning from mistakes --** Students are motivated towards revisiting their imperfect code, locating their mistakes, and fixing them up.
 - **Maximum parallelism --** The bulk of the task is to prepare the corrections, and that task is distributed across all the students.

+The script also runs in under 20 seconds, start-to-finish, to evaluate over 200 corrections.

 ## The bad